hypothesis/h/CONTRIBUTING.rst

 Please do not merge on feature branches.
 Feature branches should merge into upstream branches, but never contain merge commits in the other direction.
-Consider using '--rebase' when pulling if you must keep a long-running branch up to date.
+Consider using ``--rebase`` when pulling if you must keep a long-running branch up to date.
 It is better to start a new branch and, if applicable, a new pull request when performing this action on branches you have published.

+Documentation
+^^^^^^^^^^^^^
+Comments are a critical component of documentation.
+All pull requests should come with code comments.
+For Python code these should be in the form of Python `docstrings`_.
+For AngularJS code please use `ngdoc`_.
+Other documentation can be put into the ``docs/`` subdirectory, but is not required for acceptance.

+Testing
+^^^^^^^
+All pull requests should come with unit tests.
+For the time being, functional and integration tests should be considered optional if the project does not have any harness set up yet.

 .. _#hypothes.is: http://webchat.freenode.net/?channels=hypothes.is
 .. _freenode.net: http://freenode.net/